MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

 4. In the **New model name** box, enter a name that contains alphanumeric characters.
 Underscores are allowed, but not spaces or other special characters.

     By default, the name is selected as **OpportunityScoring_**<***YYYYMMDD***><***Time***> (for example, **OpportunityScoring_202009181410**).
 The date and time are based on Coordinated Universal Time (UTC).

 5. In the **Business process flow** list, select a business process flow that's relevant for the opportunities for which you're generating the model.
 The values displayed in the list are the business process flows that are defined for opportunities in your organization.

     A business process flow defines a set of steps that users can perform to achieve an outcome.
-An organization can have multiple business process flows to represent the work of different security roles or lines of business.
+An organization can have multiple business processes flows to represent the work of different security roles or lines of business.

     You must enable custom business process flow entities for analytics and to be able to select them.
-More information: [Configure Entity For Managed Lake](https://dynamics.wiki/index.php/Configure_Entity_For_Managed_Lake)
+More information: [Define entities for analytics](#define-entities-for-analytics)

 6. In the **State option set** list, select the option set in which the status of the opportunities is defined, and then select the corresponding won and lost values in the **Won value** and **Lost value** lists, respectively.